benvacha/mrkdwn/README.md

 ### Abbreviations
-Bracketed text preceeded by `+` and proceeded by `:` will define an abbreviation and can be anywhere in the document.
-Abbreviations are automatically applied to case sensative matching text anywhere in the document.
+* Defined abbreviations used in text are automatically markuped and do not need special markdown
+* `$[abbreviation]: full` will be removed from markup, but used to define an abbreviation
+* Abbreviation definitions can be anywhere in the markdown and will be markuped before any usage
+* Abbreviation definitions are case sensative and can contain multiple words and spaces
+* Duplicate abbreviation definitions will overwrite previous values

 ##### mrkdwn
 ```
 The HTML specification